christophhart/hise_documentation/introduction/tour/phase-wizard.md

 In the next step we want to create drop-down selectors for the wave-forms of both synths.
 For this task we need a [ComboBox](/ui-components/plugin-components/combobox) and a little bit of scripting.

 The ComboBox can hold a list of `items` that are defined in the **Component Specific Properties**.
-Each of the inserted lines corresponds to a list entry that can be selected in the ComboBox drop-down menu.
+Each of the inserted strings (separated by a newline) corresponds to a list entry that can be selected in the ComboBox drop-down menu.
+The index of these items starts with 1 and not 0.

 Let's create a new ComboBox, name it "OSC1Wave", and insert this list of Waveform shapes in the `items` properties.
-It matches the first five WaveForm types of our Waveform Generator.
+The names match the first five WaveForm types of our Waveform Generator.

 ```
 Sine